RGANJAM-786/Ansible/ansible.md

 Public Cloud: Cloud platforms like Amazon AWS, Microsoft Azure, or Google Cloud

+# 🔹 What does “Push-based architecture” mean in Ansible?

+In Ansible, the control node (where you run Ansible) pushes the configurations to the target servers (called managed nodes).

+It uses SSH (or API) to directly connect and apply the changes.

+The servers themselves don’t run any Ansible agent — they just receive instructions and execute them.

+👉 Example: You run ansible-playbook install_docker.yml → Ansible connects to your servers via SSH → Installs Docker.

+🔹 How is this different from other tools?

+Pull-based (like Puppet, Chef, SaltStack in master-agent mode):

+These tools usually run a small agent on each server.

+The agent pulls configurations from a central server (master) at regular intervals (every 15 or 30 mins).

+This means changes are not instant, they depend on when the agent checks in.

+Push-based (Ansible):

+No agent is required on the servers.

+Changes happen immediately when you run the Playbook.

+More control: You decide when and where to apply changes.

+🔹 Interview-style Example Answer

+“Ansible uses a push-based architecture, meaning the control node connects over SSH and pushes configurations directly to the target servers.
+This is different from tools like Puppet or Chef, which use a pull model where agents on servers fetch configs from a master at intervals.

+For us, push-based was very useful in scenarios where we wanted immediate changes — for example, patching security updates across all servers or onboarding a new Kubernetes worker node.
+It gave us full control and faster results compared to waiting for an agent to sync.”

+✅ Sample Easy-to-Understand Answer:

+“In Puppet, the servers run an agent and pull configurations from the master every 15–30 minutes.
+This means if I need to urgently apply a security patch or deploy a critical change, I have to wait for the agent’s next run.

+With Ansible, it’s push-based — as soon as I run the playbook, the configuration is applied instantly across all servers.

+Another big advantage is no agent required.
+With Puppet, I need to maintain agents on all servers, which adds overhead in upgrades and troubleshooting agent issues.
+Ansible just needs SSH access, so it’s lightweight and easier to maintain.

+In our project, we chose Ansible because:

+We wanted immediate control over deployments and patches.

+It’s agentless, so less overhead.

+It integrates well with Kubernetes and CI/CD pipelines.

+So if the business needs fast, reliable, and simple configuration management, Ansible is the better choice compared to Puppet’s pull-based model.”

 🔹 Scenario 1:

 Q: You already have Jenkins for CI/CD, why did you still use Ansible in your project?